Compiler-Inc/Transcriber/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License

-## Author

-Compiler Inc.

 ## Contributing